 rules.
 Other display options can be added after the alias; for example:

-fw6 # display all ip6tables rules fw INPUT # display only the iptables rules in the INPUT chain fw -t nat # display only the iptables rules in the nat tableYou shouldn't need to make much, if any, modifications to these firewall rules, except possibly restricting SSH access to the allowed address(es), but you will definitely need to edit the rules in the build environment, which will be used by the generated ISO.
+fw6 # display all ip6tables rules fw INPUT # display only the iptables rules in the INPUT chain fw -t nat # display only the iptables rules in the nat tableYou might not need to make much, if any, modifications to these firewall rules, except possibly restricting SSH access to the allowed address(es), but you will definitely need to edit the rules later in the build environment, which will be used by the generated ISO.

 You may like to change the existing update and/or rsync servers,

 perhaps to ones closer to your geographical location.
 If you have Internet access, one easy way to do